-Mark Chapman focuses his practice on representing domestic and foreign high-technology clients in patent infringement and related litigation, but also includes opinions, licensing and transactions.
-He has experience with all phases of patent infringement litigation, including fact and expert discovery, Markman and motion practice, trial and appeal, as well as ITC proceedings.
+Mark Chapman focuses his practice on representing domestic and foreign high-technology clients in patent infringement and related litigation, as well as opinions, licensing and transactions.
+He has experience with all phases of patent infringement litigation, through trial and appeal.
 Mr. Chapman also has experience with both inter partes and ex parte patent office reexamination proceedings.
-He has also coordinated and supported foreign patent litigation and related patent office proceedings, including trials and appeals, with local counsel in Canada, the United Kingdom, the Netherlands, Germany, France and Italy.
+He has also coordinated and supported foreign patent litigation and related patent office proceedings, including trials and appeals, working closely with patent litigation counsel in Canada, the United Kingdom, the Netherlands, Germany, France and Italy.

-Mr. Chapman's technical background is in engineering physics and his patent experience has involved a wide variety of technologies, including 3D imaging, automotive acceleration sensors, Blu-ray and DVD players, stents, dental floss, endodontic instruments, GPS navigation, high-throughput experimentation, check imaging, industrial combustion burners, interactive lottery technology, mass spectrometers, optical fiber, telecommunications, video surveillance, and wrist-watch designs.
+Mr. Chapman's technical background is in engineering physics and his patent experience has involved a wide variety of technologies, including stereoscopic imaging, automotive systems (GPS, acceleration sensors, collision-warning systems, window pinch systems), Blu-ray and DVD players, coronary stents, coated dental floss, endodontic instruments, exercise equipment, high-throughput experimentation techniques, digital check imaging systems, industrial combustion burners, interactive lottery systems, online poker systems, mass spectrometers, optical fiber, video surveillance systems, and wrist-watch designs.

-Prior to joining Kenyon, Mr. Chapman practiced transactional corporate and securities law at a top New York law firm.
-He has also served as a law clerk to the Honorable Mr. Justice John C. Major of the Supreme Court of Canada in Ottawa.
+Prior to joining Kenyon, he practiced transactional corporate and securities law at Sullivan & Cromwell in New York.
+He has also served as a law clerk to the Honourable Mr. Justice John C. Major of the Supreme Court of Canada in Ottawa.

 - Sony defendants in ITC case against HumanEyes Technologies regarding 3D camera technology.
 HumanEyes terminated the case at the end of fact discovery.
 In re Certain Cameras and Mobile Devices (ITC)

-- Janam in patent litigation regarding mobile wireless technology.
-Defeated motion for a preliminary injunction.
+- Janam in a patent litigation regarding mobile wireless technology.
+Defeated a motion for a preliminary injunction.
 Symbol Technologies v.
 Janam Technologies (D. Del.)

-- Cartier in declaratory judgment action challenging patent regarding watch design technology.
-Secured favorable settlement.
+- Cartier in a declaratory judgment action challenging patent regarding watch design technology.
+Secured a favorable settlement.
 Cartier v.
 Wing Hon Metal Manufactory (D.D.C.)

-- Guidance Endodontics in ITC case against Dentsply regarding endodontic drill technology.
-Secured favorable settlement.
+- Guidance Endodontics in an ITC case against Dentsply regarding endodontic drill technology.
+Secured a favorable settlement.
 In re Certain Endodontic Instruments (ITC)

 - "The RAND Modified Hypothetical Negotiation," Intellectual Property Strategist, June 2013.